 ISFPs’ Te can also contribute a desire to organize the immediate environment.
 Like INFPs, ISFPs can derive a great deal of guilty pleasure from ordering and organizing, giving their Te the sense of external control it desires.

 Te may also inspire ISFPs to “follow the rules” and “be responsible.”
 ISFPs who regularly indulge their Te may be so bent on being pious or responsible that they fail to spend sufficient time exploring and experiencing life (Se).
 And because responsibility is culturally endorsed as a positive virtue, they may fail to realize that being obsessed with it is actually quite unhealthy for them, forfeiting their openness to new experiences and potentially some degree of compassion (Fi).
 In the grip of Te, ISFPs can become rigid, particular, and dogmatic, appearing more like ESTJs than ISFPs.

 ISFPs feel they have little control over the outside world.
 Like other IPs, ISFPs are known for their lack of assertiveness and conflict avoidance.
 This is partly due to their Fi’s desire to avoid hurting others’ feelings.
 It also relates to the fact that being “assertive” involves extraverted Judging, which for ISFPs, is in the inferior position (Te).
 So when it comes to expressing their judgments, they often avoid doing so directly.
 Instead, they may simply swallow the judgment and try to deal with its attendant feelings by way of their Fi.
 Or, they may address the issue more obliquely through action (Se).
 Like other P-types, ISFPs can be disposed to expressing their grievances through passive-aggressive behavior.

 For ISFPs, personal growth requires regular employment of their dominant Fi and auxiliary Se.
 It involves avoiding obsessing over Te responsibilities and, instead, building a life based on care and empathy (Fi), as well as a breadth of activities (Se).
 Those who do so successfully are more open, flexible, and balanced, capable of avoiding the traps and pitfalls of the inferior function.

-For a more extensive look at each of the ISFP’s personality preferences and functions, be sure to explore my latest eBook:
+For a more extensive look at each of the ISFP’s personality preferences and functions, be sure to explore our latest eBook: